 Consideration will also have to be given to amending the UDRP and URS to allow for this new appeal mechanism.

 The WG has discussed both options extensively, but has not reached a firm conclusion on a recommendation incorporating either option.
-However, at the time of publication of this Initial Report, a majority of Working Group members expressed support for Option 1.
+However, at the time of publication of this Initial Report, a majority of Working Group members have expressed support for Option 1.
 Following community feedback on this point, the Working Group will conduct a consensus call to try to determine the level of consensus on a particular approach.

 Additional Background to this Recommendation